bazbt3/10cbazbt3/docs/20-usage.md

 Reply comes after 'mentions' here for 2 reasons:

 * Mentions is *very* incomplete.
 It returns the API server response, but extracts nothing meaningful from it.
 * The 10C Blurbs screen currently has an anchor with each post - hovering over it gives a post number.
-Use that. until this application works!
+Use that until this application works!

 1. Type `r`, press [enter],
 1. Read the prompt,